jaspector

 Caldwell's adopted codes require permits for work regulated by the city's building, residential, plumbing, fuel gas, mechanical, electrical, fire, and related code program.
 The city also states a building permit is required for any alteration or construction work and requires a Certificate of Occupancy or Completion before occupancy of new residential buildings and before various nonresidential uses and changes.

-Typical processing time is Residential plan review approximately 5 to 7 business days; commercial plan review approximately 21 business days; trade and other permits vary by project..
+Building permit processing times in Caldwell, TX typically run Residential plan review approximately 5 to 7 business days; commercial plan review approximately 21 business days; trade and other permits vary by project..
+Timelines can vary based on project complexity and current department workload.